Frank Barson: Watford

 Division Three South side Watford signed Barson on a free transfer three days after the end of the 1927–28 season.
 His signing was considered a coup for the club, as Barson's availability had caused "20 managers to lounge round outside the defender's house."

-In his debut at Crystal Palace, Barson was cautioned early on in the game.
-Watford player Joe Davison was later sent off in that game with the referee reportedly saying "Off you go, Barson".
+In his debut at Crystal Palace, Barson was cautioned early in the game.
+Watford's Joe Davison was later sent off in that game with the referee reportedly saying "Off you go, Barson".
 In late September 1928, Barson was sent off in a home game against Fulham.
-After entangling legs with Fulham's Temple, Barson was adjudged to have kicked out at him, although both Watford and Fulham players argued that it had not happened.
-Although a petition of 5,000 signatures arguing Barson's unfair treatment was presented to the FA by Watford's mayor, Barson was suspended for six months.
+After tangling legs with Fulham's Temple, Barson was adjudged to have kicked out at him, although both Watford and Fulham players argued that it had not happened.
+Although a petition of 5,000 signatures arguing Barson's unfair treatment was presented to the Football Association by Watford's mayor, Barson was suspended for six months.
 Watford's chairman, John Kilby, spoke out against the decision, citing that a player had recently been suspended for three months for striking a referee.
 Barson's case was argued for in local and national newspapers, but the revelation that the petition had been burnt at the FA headquarters caused the affair to die down.
 The suspension stopped Barson from participating in the remainder of the season, and he was released from his contract.